Admag: Elizabeth Goes Shopping

 The first of the admags, Elizabeth Goes Shopping was hosted by Elizabeth Allan, who would visit upmarket London stores.

 Other admags

 Other admags included About Homes and Gardens (1956), Bazaar (1957–1959), Fancy That!
 (1956), For Pete's Sake (1957–1958), Girl With a Date and Home With Joy Shelton (1955–1956).

+Abroad

+Rhodesia Television also had admags, lasting at least ten minutes in length, at the time of its inception in 1960.
+This format was also adopted by Trinidad and Tobago Television upon its launch in 1962.

 Ban

 Parliament banned admags in 1963 after a 1962 report by Sir Harry Pilkington into the practices of the nascent ITV network which condemned the format.
 Product placement would not be allowed again on British television until 2011.